S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 -   When it's your turn, add one of your questions to the board as you read it out loud.
 You'll need to decide in which column to place it.
 If in doubt, add it to the "info gathering" column.
 You can talk about it later.
 -   Use the "_Bingo_" and "_Sort-of Bingo_" technique, to identify and cluster similar considerations together: When you have the same question, say "_Bingo_", there is no need to repeat what's on your sticky note.
 When you have a related question, say "_Sort-of-Bingo_" and jump in and add the additional details.
 -   Avoid discussing questions in this step, unless it's necessary for understanding the question.
--   In the case of a solution disguised as a question, rephrase the question and/or bring it up in Step 6 when you collect ideas.
+-   In the case of a solution disguised as a question, rephrase the question or bring it up in Step 6 when you collect ideas.
 -   To increase meeting effectiveness, you can also prepare some of these questions prior to the meeting, as part of your preparation.